 Make a small photo album for your child with pictures of his home, siblings, parents, grandparents, and pets.
 Or, if campers are allowed to have phones, make sure the pictures on the phone are friendly and homey.

 Some camps don't allow emailing, so send stamped envelopes and pre-addressed postcards with your camper.
 Encourage him to write to you if he's feeling down.
 This exercise often is cathartic.
-If he has access to email, encourage him to use it.
+If he has access to email, encourage him to use it -- but not too often!

 Your child may like to keep a journal.
 Send a nice, clean, new one to camp with your camper.